Modernize On-Premises Objects > Modernization process > MDM Hub objects in the modernization process

 Match rule sets

-In the MDM Hub, match rule sets define the rules used to identify duplicate records.
+In the MDM Hub, match rule contain the rules that identify duplicate records.
 The match rule sets defined for the mapped fields in a data model mapping file are modernized and applied to the corresponding fields in MDM SaaS as Directed AI match rules.

 If the mapped fields are used in match rule sets in the MDM Hub, you might find the corresponding Directed AI match rules in MDM SaaS after modernization.